andriisoldatenko/go-blog/README.md

 ## Routers

-Usually `routers.go` or just `main.go` place where models, handlers and teplates are all together in one synergy:
+Usually `routers.go` or just `main.go` place where models, handlers and tepmlates are all together in one synergy:

 ```go
 package main